Dominien/agentic-orchestration-layer-model/README.md

 This allows users to follow the **exact sequence of cause and effect**.

-- **Chronological Flow**: We refactored the rendering engine to be strictly chronological, allowing users to follow the **exact sequence of cause and effect**.
+- **Chronological Flow**: The rendering engine was refactored to be strictly chronological, allowing users to follow the **exact sequence of cause and effect**.
 - **Streaming Feedback**: To prevent the "Uncanny Valley" of silence, we implemented a **Persistent Streaming Indicator** that displays "Executing..." or "Generating..." to confirm the agent is working in the background.